 6. Create a Power Playlist

-We all have that song that makes us feel invincible, the ones that get us through hard workouts or that we blare at top volume on days we’re feeling good.
+We all have that songs that make us feel invincible, the ones that get us through hard workouts or that we blare at top volume on days we’re feeling good.

 Create a playlist full of these powerful songs and hype yourself up every time you start to feel your confidence level waning.